You don't need to eat anything special while you're breastfeeding. But it's a good idea for you, just like everyone else, to eat a healthy diet.

 Eating fish while breastfeeding

-Oily fish includes fresh mackerel, sardines, trout and salmon.
+Make 1 of them oily fish such as fresh mackerel, sardines, trout or salmon.

 All adults should also eat no more than 1 portion a week of shark, swordfish or marlin.